seinecle/codapps/src/main/asciidoc/subdir/adding-pictures_temp_pdf.md

 Importing a picture in the files of the app should be done from the GUI Builder, in one click:

 //ST: !
-image::Importing-from-the-GUI-Builder---does-not-work-at-the-moment.png[align="center",title="Importing from the GUI Builder - does not work at the moment"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vSLPnmssKJF8wwyqE11sImdLaTRBXOennCg2Es4bCYrNndq6w6utCETw-h6SDKrSX-VHugOxa6KiwdK/pub?w=1444&h=779[align="center",title="Importing from the GUI Builder - does not work at the moment"]
-{nbsp} +

 //ST: !
 But this simple way does not work at the moment (it will probably be fixed soon).